Internships Overview

 Extension Interns Make a Positive Difference

-- Working with an agriculture and natural resources Extension Agent to deliver education to protect the environment we all share;
+- Working with an Extension agriculture and natural resources agent to deliver education to protect the environment we all share;

 - Helping community leaders set up and run a farmers market.

 Counties offering internships will be available in late-January, and student applications will be due in mid-February.
 Check the How to Apply website for specific dates and information.
-For more information about Extension internships, review the necessary job qualifications, check out the FAQ page and then get the application details from the How to Apply page.

 Please direct questions to:

-Joseph L. Donaldson, PhD
+Joseph L. Donaldson

 Associate Professor and Extension Specialist